 Please contact the office to obtain our bank account details.

 - Standing Order:

 CCMC teachers do not accept payments.
-Due to the Covid-19 pandemic the office is unable to facilitate visitors and we cannot accept payment by cash or cheque.
+For the transparency and safeguarding of our staff, we cannot accept payments by cash or cheque.
 If you require assistance in making payment please contact Nicola in the office by phone/email.

 The Cork City Music College Enrolment Policy is updated on a regular basis and thus the Enrolment Policy found on our website at www.ccmc.ie will supersede all other CCMC Enrolment Policies in our printed documents/brochures.